MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-Notice how `useMetaMask` destructures its return value to get at the items within the `MetaMaskContextData`.
+Notice how `useMetaMask` de-structures its return value to get the items within `MetaMaskContextData`:

 ```ts
 const { wallet, hasProvider, isConnecting, connectMetaMask } = useMetaMask()
 ```

-Also, you are using a function to format your wallet address for display purposes:
+Also, the `formatAddress` function formats the wallet address for display purposes:

 ```ts
 {formatAddress(wallet.accounts[0])}
 ```

-This `formatAddress` function doesn't exist in that `@utils` file yet, let's add it.
+This function doesn't exist in the `@utils` file yet, so you'll need to add it.

-Update `/src/utils/index.tsx` with the following code:
+Update `/src/utils/index.tsx` to the following:

 ```ts title="utils/index.ts"
 export const formatBalance = (rawBalance: string) => {